oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Malicious JavaScript Scenarios {#attackscenarios}
 ------------------------------

 This section presents several malicious scenarios that an attacker can execute once they have found a vulnerability that allows the execution of malicious JavaScript code.
 The attack scenarios include trivial scenarios ({{scenario-single-theft}}) and elaborate scenarios ({{scenario-new-flow}}).
-Note that this enumeration is non-exhaustive and presented in no particular order.
+Note that this enumeration is non-exhaustive, narrowly scoped to OAuth-specific features, and presented in no particular order.

 ### Single-Execution Token Theft {#scenario-single-theft}